d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 You can partition the training set to create a validation set, but you will only find out how you perform on the official test set when you upload your predictions and receive your score.
-The 'Data' tab on the competition tab has links to download the data.
+The "Data" tab on the competition tab has links to download the data.

 We will read and process the data using `pandas`, an [efficient data analysis toolkit](http://pandas.pydata.org/pandas-docs/stable/), so you will want to make sure that you have `pandas` installed